rajatkb/Stock-Image-Service/README.md

 * The level of parallelism for `imageproc` is dependent on the machine it's running on, as the application scale based on the number of CPU if configured accordingly.
 The `api` application can also create a pool of socket to all the subprocess of imageproc allowing for equal distribution of request.
 Although the implementation cycles between the sockets every .5s.

+* Current the images are store in the disk itself.
+But it's not scalable.
+The best solution would be to have the storage being delegated to a S3 bucket.
+Not only that , a two step request can allow the frontend appplication to directly upload images to s3 with a s3 provided link.
+A sepparate Spark workflow can then be even kept for processing the uploaded images.
+Which will offload the compute heavy task from nodejs.

+* Currently upload process loads image file in memory and ofloads them to imageproc.
+This can be circumvented by usage of the above mentioned s3 storage or if implemented a one time jwt token system for the `imageproc` , allowing for upload of file binary and metadata to be sepparate from each other.

+This process however in my view holds two issues.

+1. For multiple files it may lead to overhead of extra request for each file.
+Can be solved if multiple file metadata is coalasced as one, request.
+2. If implemented in such disentangled manner , failure of upload to s3 would have to be sepparately detected so that redudant uploaded data does not keep laying around in mysql db.

 ### Search